se-edu/learningresources/contents/security/sqlInjection.md

 Then the database will execute these two queries, and delete all user information.
 Then other users cannot access this website.
 In addition to the `DROP` query, the attacker may also inject `SELECT` and `INSERT` queries, which can either read sensitive data from database or add data to it.

-## Why is it Important to Prevent SQL Injection？
+## Why is it Important to Prevent SQL Injection?

 1. **It is the most common type of attack.** According to [Open Web Application Security Project (OWASP) report](https://www.owasp.org/images/7/72/OWASP_Top_10-2017_%28en%29.pdf.pdf), the injection attack is always the annual top 1 application security risk from 2013 to 2017.
 In addition, [Statistics from Akamai](https://www.akamai.com/uk/en/resources/our-thinking/state-of-the-internet-report/web-attack-visualization.jsp) shows that in one week, over 80% of attacks are SQL injection.
 1. **It can have serious consequences.** SQL injection can cause the loss of large amount of money.
 Based on the [Global Threat Intelligence Report](https://www.helpnetsecurity.com/2014/03/28/analysis-of-three-billion-attacks-reveals-sql-injections-cost-196000/), even a small SQL injection attack may cause hundreds of thousands dollars lost.
 Furthermore, information disclosure is another serious consequence.
 [An SQL injection attack on the toymaker company, VTech](https://coar.risc.anl.gov/consequences-of-sql-injection-attacks/), caused millions of parents' and children's profiles to be stolen.
 Thus, we need to pay attention to prevent this attack in our code.
-1. **It is easy to prevent from SQL injection.** Referring to the section below, you do not need to put too many efforts on preventing from SQL injection.
+1. **It is easy to prevent.** Referring to the section below, you do not need to put too many efforts on preventing from SQL injection.
 As it can prevent such a common attack, why not do it now?

 ## Preventing SQL Injection